ishaigor/alexa-skill-demo/README.md

 - Pre-recorded audio: Uses the SSML 'audio' tag to include an ocean wave sound in the welcome response.

 ## Setup
-To run this example skill you need to do two things.
-The first is to deploy the example code in lambda, and the second is to configure the Alexa skill to use Lambda.
+To run this example skill you need to do three things.
+The first is to deploy the example code in lambda, the second is to configure the Alexa skill to use Lambda, and the third is to create Google API project with credentials of type OAuth client ID. .

 ### AWS Lambda Setup
 1. Go to the AWS Console and click on the Lambda link.
 Note: ensure you are in us-east or you won't be able to use Alexa with Lambda.